bjin01/autoapi/README.md

 # SUSE Manager - api automation - *autoapi*

-This program automates spacewalk/uyuni/SUSE-Manager xmlrpc api calls by reading out from an user-given configuration file in yaml format.
-The api call's output can be used as input for next api call and so on.
+This program automates spacewalk/uyuni/SUSE-Manager xmlrpc api calls by reading from an user-given configuration file in yaml format.
+The api call output can be used as input for the next api call and so on.

 The program is written in go.

+## Updates: 14.
+08. 2020
+* bugfixe: created a new checkprint function to print out api call error but not exit the program.
+    Sometimes the api call output can be empty but to continue proceed to the end of list.
+* added a new sample yml for content-lifecycle-build and promote
+* renamed the method name to 'method1' 'method2' instead old name which was listmethodx.

 ## Updates: 31.
 07. 2020
 * forked xmlrpc and changed import to use forked repo.
 * added a new 'dependmethod' which is taking the output from method1 and loop through it as input for method2.
 * This 'dependmethod' is needed for example:
     If method 1 outputs a list of active systems in a given group.
-    Then method 2 uses the output from method1 (serverid) and seeks for every single serverid the relevant errata as output The finalmethod will then creates apply-errata job for each serverid with their relevant errata.
+    Then method 2 uses the output from method1 (serverid) and queries for every serverid the relevant errata as output in list.
+    Then finalmethod will create apply-errata job for each serverid with their relevant errata.
     For this purpose a new 'opotion' in yaml config file has been introduced (see config.yml) to trigger the 'dependmethod'

 ```